 In recent voting anti-immigrant parties that favor restrictions on asylum seekers such as the Danish People’s Party, Sweden Democrats, the True Finns and the Progress Party (Norway), have increased their share at the polls and in some cases are now junior partners in government.
 In the case of Sweden, the Sweden Democrats won a block of seats large enough to prevent the traditional center-left and center-right parties from forming a government.
 In Denmark, the left-leaning Social Democrats parroted the Danish Peoples Party’s anti-immigrant policies stating that restricting immigration was necessary in order to save that country’s social welfare system.

 And while the fiscal condition of the Nordic countries is good (they tax instead of borrow), the same cannot be said of the citizens who incur household debt at much higher levels than in the United States.
 Apparently, the Nordic citizens do not want to have their lifestyles overly constrained by their tax burden.

 And finally, the social welfare system has taken its toll on economic growth.
-The Nordic countries were already wealthy when they created their social welfare system but since then economic growth in Sweden has lagged other advanced economies according to a study by Professor Asar Lindbeck (Swedish economic growth in an international perspective, Swedish Economic Policy Review, 2000).
+The Nordic countries were already wealthy when they created their social welfare system but economic growth in Sweden slowed compared to other advanced economies according to a study by Professor Asar Lindbeck (Swedish economic growth in an international perspective, Swedish Economic Policy Review, 2000).
 Economic growth in socialist systems slows as funds are diverted to social and not economic purposes.
 While the Nordic countries feature a dynamic private sector, funds diverted to social welfare purposes are not available for R&D and reinvestment (or defense).